morrownr/USB-WiFi/README.md

 2022-03-26

 -----
+NOT!
 Need Your Help: We need to let Comfast and other adapter makers know what we think about multi-state adapters...
 Read #70

 -----